BayuAriyadi/BayuAriyadi/README.md

 An independent Software Engineer who loves Mobile Technology and i like Art so much!

-I'm currently active in Bangkit Academy from Dicoding! and currently I am also working on my thesis (i hope that it goes well T.T)
+I'm currently working on my thesis (i hope that it goes well T.T)

 - 🔭 I’m currently Studying at [Lambung Mangkurat University](https://ulm.ac.id/id/)
 - 💬 Feel free to ask me about Mobile Programming ^^.